Viori Shampoo Bar Review: Hair Products that Support a Tribe in China? [We visited them!]

 Cons & Things to Consider:

-The biggest negative review I can give of Viori is about their website.
-It’s just really confusing to sort through, but hopefully I straightened all of that out for you above.
+The only negative review I can give of Viori is about their website.
+It’s just confusing to sort through, but hopefully I straightened that out for you above.

 If you have roommates:

 One potential “con” I can think of is that Viori’s standard (non-special-edition) bars are all the same color – a natural beige.
-So if you have multiple people in your household using different Viori bars, or want to use different formulas on different days, it’ll take some organization to keep them straight.
+So if you have multiple people in your household using different Viori bars, or want to use different formulas on different days, it’ll take some organization to keep them straight in a shared shower.

 Other than that, I’ve been really happy with all of their products and don’t have anything else to complain about.
 If you’re shopping for a new shampoo bar option, or trying one for the first time, Viori is definitely one I’d recommend.